Nouvellie/amazon/contents/ami-snapshots.md

 ## AMIs
 #### Create:

-Option "create image" over the instance we want, it will be created with the associated volume.
+Option *create image* over the instance we want, it will be created with the associated volume.

 #### Instance from AMIs: